 Returning to the care facility, I spotted this at the local Community Church.

 Sunday 19: I picked up a full day of work for today.
 The Port of Everett have introduced a $2 parking fee for the parking area while the Farmers Market is operating, and Diamond Parking got the job of implementing it.
 There were 4 of us, standing on the double yellow line on the only road leading into the area.
 The description of “a shambles” doesn’t even begin to describe the situation.
 Quite a few called it a “cluster ….”.
-At one point (for several hours), the traffic was backed up right down to the entry street, and down that street to the main drag, with police down there directing traffic.
+At one point (for several hours), the traffic was backed up right down to 10th St, and down 10th St to Marine View Drive, with police down there directing traffic.
 Those who just wanted to get to their boat were seriously unhappy.
 Even so, leave it to a bunch of old guys to get the situation organised as much as possible.
 We ended up with 5 of us selling the tickets, with Muggins in the lead position.
 Once all 5 of us had completed the transaction, I would call the next vehicles through, with wonderfully wide sweeping arm movements (aha! that’s why my right shoulder is sore today), indicating to the fifth one to “stop right here”.
 I got used to saying things like, “Yes, it started today”, “Yes, I agree”, “You can thank the Port of Everett” and “Let’s hope and pray that they do something useful with the money.”

 Next week, we’ll get set up in an area with space to pull people off the road when they require a lot of change, so that we’re not holding up the whole line for just one car.
 Again, get a bunch of old guys together and they can do anything!